To keep your extensions looking beautiful and your natural lashes healthy, follow these aftercare tips:

 Side or stomach sleepers may notice faster lash loss due to friction.

-Book a fill every 2–3 weeks to keep your set full and maintain natural lash health.
+Book your fill appointments for every 2–3 weeks to keep your set full and maintain natural lash health.

 IT IS IMPORTANT TO FOLLOW THE SPECIFIC AFTERCARE INSTRUCTIONS PROVIDED TO ENSURE THE BEST POSSIBLE RESULTS AND RETENTION.
 IF YOU HAVE ANY QUESTIONS OR CONCERNS ABOUT THE AFTERCARE PROCESS, BE SURE TO ASK!